-Each such NEO, except Mr. Konstantopoulos, is required by his employment agreement not to solicit employees of Granite and certain other individuals for 12 months following the termination of his employment.
+Each such NEO is required by his or her employment agreement not to solicit employees of Granite and certain other individuals for 12 months following the termination of his employment.
 Pursuant to their employment agreements, all NEOs are also required to maintain the confidentiality of Granite's confidential information.
-The employment agreements of Mr. Gorrie and Mr. Kumer also restrict each of them from engaging in certain activities that would be competitive with Granite's business for a period of six months after the end of his active employment with Granite.
+The employment agreement of each NEO also restricts the NEO from engaging in certain activities that would be competitive with Granite's business for a period of six months after the end of his or her active employment with Granite.

-For amounts payable to NEOs on a change of control or the termination of their employment, see "- Change of Control and Termination Benefits".
+For amounts payable to NEOs on a change of control or the termination of their employment, see "- Change of Control and Termination Provisions".